TechGrounds-Cloud8/cloud8-yismailmo/03_Cloud_1/NTW02.md

 5.Router:een Router, routeert op level 3 van het OSI model

-6.DHCP, Dynamic Host Configuration Protocol (DHCP) is a network management protocol used on Internet Protocol (IP) networks for automatically assigning IP addresses and other communication parameters to devices connected to the network using a client–server architecture.[1]
+6.DHCP, Dynamic Host Configuration Protocol (DHCP) is a network management protocol used on Internet Protocol (IP) networks for automatically assigning IP addresses and other communication parameters to devices connected to the network using a client–server architecture.